 Generally speaking, if you’re going with a traditional OS, you’re going to have more storage space than a Chromebook since it’s likely that you’ll store more files on the actual computer than in the cloud.
-But at the $700 or lower range, it’s rare to find any with a storage solution larger than 64GB.
-If you’re lucky it might be 128GB.
-That’s like 90s or early 2000s laptop storage sizes.
-If you’re willing to ditch the SSD for a slower HDD, that capacity expands to a decent 500GB.
+But at the $700 or lower range, it’s rare to find any with an SSD larger than 512TB.
+If you’re lucky it might be 256gb.
+If you’re willing to ditch the SSD for a slower HDD, that capacity expands to a decent 500GB or even 1TB.

-This Dell Inspiron 14 3000 laptop has a few nice features for being only $699: 128GB SSD, Intel processor, and 14-inch display.
-That small SSD is what pushes it over the $700 range, and it’s not even a 2-in-1, so it doesn’t transform into a tablet either.
-This Dell Inspiron 15 3000 laptop for $699 though?
-A better option for the 500GB HDD and a slightly larger display.
-You’re likely getting a better deal at $415 with this HP 15-inch display laptop, even with its modest 128GB SSD.
+This HP laptop has a few nice features for being only $699: 128GB SSD, a 10th generation Intel Core i3 processor, and 15.6-inch display.
+That small SSD is what pushes it to the $700 mark, and it’s not even a 2-in-1, so it doesn’t transform into a tablet either.
+This Dell Inspiron 15 3505 laptop for $699 though?
+A better option for the 256GB SSD, AMD processor, and 15.6-inch display.

-However, this Lenovo laptop has 1TB of space for $599, and the same or similar specs to the rest of the Windows-based laptops, which make this one the best deal for the cost and specs, since it’s on sale right now.
-It has an HDD instead of an SSD, but at that price it really doesn’t matter.
-This laptop wasn’t made for video editing.
-Just writing.
-So, a 1TB drive is more than enough for your files and basic programs.
+However, this Lenovo laptop has 500GB of space for $699, and the same or similar specs to the rest of the Windows-based laptops.
+This laptop wasn’t made for video editing, so a 500GB drive is more than enough for your files and basic programs.

-If you’re looking for a 2-in-1, Asus has this little VivoBook Flip for $649, and it’s a little prettier than the Dell laptops.
+If you’re looking for a 2-in-1, ASUS has this little VivoBook Flip for $549, and it’s a little prettier than the Dell laptops.
 It has an ok 64GB of storage for the price, but a tiny 11-inch screen.